jdc18/angular-product-app-keycloak/angular-product-app2/README.md

 Configure Keycloak
 ----------------------------

-On the keycloak server create a realm and add Public Client (Acces Type Public), with the proper Valid Redirect URIs, and Web Origins
+On the keycloak server create a realm and add Public Client (Acces Type Public) with the proper Valid Redirect URIs and Web Origins.
-Copy the proper keycloak.json file to usr/main/web/app
+Copy the proper keycloak.json file to usr/main/web/app.

 Install Angular Dependencies
 ----------------------------